livz/livz.github.io/_posts/2019-06-01-flAWS-Part-2-Attacker.md

 </p>
 </blockquote>

-[flAWS - Part 1](http://flaws.cloud/) is a set of CTF-like challenges that teach you common security issues related with AWS.
-This post is a walkthrough for these challenges.
-It's basically a writeup on how to solve levels 1 to 6, and includes my notes and commands that helped me learn.

-Each one of the challenges is followed by a brief explanation of a vulnerable AWS configuration that lead to the flaw and how to mitigate it.
-Before reading any further, go [here](http://flaws.cloud/) and try them for yourself first!

 For the writeups and notes to the other flAWS challenges:
 * [flAWS Part 1](xxx)
 * [flAWS Part 2 - Defender](xxx)